 OSAGE COAL AND MINING COMPANY.

 The first commercial mining company in Indian Territory, the Osage Coal and Mining Company continued a large operation into the twentieth century.
 In 1872 Joshua Pulsey leased a mine three miles east of the original town of McAlester to the Osage Company.
 This created legal turmoil for the Choctaw and Chickasaw nations.
 At that time, under Choctaw law the discoverer of minerals controlled that resource for one mile in each direction and could lease it to another party.
 However, both the nations wanted the royalties paid to them.
 In 1883 an agreement declared that the Choctaw and Chickasaw nations and the "discoverers" would each receive a royalty percentage.
-The Osage Company, together with the Atoka Coal and Mining Company, both original subsidiaries of the Missouri Pacific Railroad, paid around two million dollars in royalties from 1872 until 1897.
+The Osage Company, together with the Atoka Coal and Mining Company, both original subsidiaries of the Missouri Pacific Railroad, paid around $2 million in royalties from 1872 until 1897.

 The Osage Coal and Mining Company operated in Missouri and Kansas as well as in Indian Territory.
 In 1875 the company leased a mine from William Pulsey at Krebs, its headquarters.
 James J. McAlester, Daniel M. Hailey, and Tandy Walker also discovered and leased early mines to the Osage Company, which shipped coal to Texas towns and as far south as Mexico.
 In 1888 the Missouri, Kansas, and Texas Railway acquired the full stock in the company.
 In 1894 the company mined 226,523 tons of coal; this number mounted to 269,580 by 1900.
 In 1895 the Osage Company employed eight hundred men, behind only the Choctaw, Oklahoma, and Gulf Railway Company in number of miners.
 In 1896 the Osage Company paid seventy-five cents a ton for mining screened coal and sixty cents a ton for raw coal.
 This company was the first to manufacture coke in Indian Territory and by 1898 annually produced more than eighteen tons.
 In 1896 William Cameron, superintendent for the company's mines, invented the long-wall system of mining, a safer, more productive open-face mining technique, which spread into most of the larger mines.